Mir-96 microRNA

 miR-96 microRNA precursor is a small non-coding RNA that regulates gene expression. microRNAs are transcribed as ~80 nucleotide precursors and subsequently processed by the Dicer enzyme to give a ~23 nucleotide products.
 In this case the mature sequence comes from the 5′ arm of the precursor.
 The mature products are thought to have regulatory roles through complementarity to mRNA.

-miR-96 is thought to be conserved within Nephrozoa Nephrozoa, i.e. the Deuterostomes and Protostomes.
+miR-96 is thought to be conserved within Nephrozoa, i.e. the Deuterostomes and Protostomes.

 Variation within the seed region of mature miR-96 has been associated with autosomal dominant, progressive hearing loss in humans and mice.
 The homozygous mutant mice were profoundly deaf, showing no cochlear responses.
 Heterozygous mice and humans progressively lose the ability to hear.
 Five genes, of 132 predicted targets, have been experimentally validated as targets of miR-96: Aqp5, Celsr2, Myrip, Odf2 and Ryk.

 Microarray analysis of 4-day old wildtype and mutant mice showed that in the 3′ UTR of upregulated genes, there was a significant enrichment in heptamers complementary to miR-96, implying that miR-96 normally affects a wide range of target genes, and that the mutation results in a loss of normal targets.
 Among the downregulated genes, there is a significant enrichment in heptamers complementary to the mutant miR-96, so the mutant miR-96 has gained novel targets.
 Among the downregulated genes were five of particular interest; Ocm, Pitpnm1, Prestin, Ptprq and Gfi1, all of which are strongly and specifically expressed in hair cells.
 Mice mutant for the latter three exhibit deafness and hair cell degeneration.